vltabacaru/testing/ajd-soda-2021-hol/soda-python/soda-python.md

 ### Objectives
 In this lab, you will:
-* Create the blockchain table
+* Create Python application
-* Insert and delete rows
+* Use SODA for Python with Oracle Autonomous JSON Database
-* Drop the blockchain table
+* Insert JSON documents in MongoDB and AJD using REST calls
-* View blockchain tables hidden columns
+* Retrieve JSON documents from MongoDB and AJD
-* Check the validity of rows in the blockchain table
+* Migrate JSON documents from MongoDB to AJD

 ### Prerequisites
 * OCI resources (Introduction)